Chromatic aberration: Minimization

 In the earliest uses of lenses, chromatic aberration was reduced by increasing the focal length of the lens where possible.
 For example, this could result in extremely long telescopes such as the very long aerial telescopes of the 17th century.
 Isaac Newton's theories about white light being composed of a spectrum of colors led him to the conclusion that uneven refraction of light caused chromatic aberration (leading him to build the first reflecting telescope, his Newtonian telescope, in 1668.)

 Modern telescopes, as well as other catoptric and catadioptric systems, continue to use mirrors, which have no chromatic aberration.

 There exists a point called the circle of least confusion, where chromatic aberration can be minimized.
 It can be further minimized by using an achromatic lens or achromat, in which materials with differing dispersion are assembled together to form a compound lens.
 The most common type is an achromatic doublet, with elements made of crown and flint glass.
-This reduces the amount of chromatic aberration over a certain range of wavelengths, though it does not produce perfect correction.
-By combining more than two lenses of different composition, the degree of correction can be further increased, as seen in an apochromatic lens or apochromat.
-Note that "achromat" and "apochromat" refer to the type of correction (2 or 3 wavelengths correctly focused), not the degree (how defocused the other wavelengths are), and an achromat made with sufficiently low dispersion glass can yield significantly better correction than an achromat made with more conventional glass.
-Similarly, the benefit of apochromats is not simply that they focus three wavelengths sharply, but that their error on other wavelengths is also quite small.
+This perfectly corrects the aberration at two wavelengths and reduces the amount of chromatic aberration over a range of nearby wavelengths.
+By combining more than two lenses of different composition, the degree of correction can be further increased, as seen in an apochromatic lens or apochromat, which provides perfect correction at three wavelengths.
+In general, correcting at three wavelengths will make the error on other wavelengths quite small, but an achromat made with low dispersion glass may still provide better correction than an apochromat made with more conventional glass.

 Many types of glass have been developed to reduce chromatic aberration.
 These are low dispersion glass, most notably, glasses containing fluorite.
 These hybridized glasses have a very low level of optical dispersion; only two compiled lenses made of these substances can yield a high level of correction.

 The use of achromats was an important step in the development of optical microscopes and telescopes.

 An alternative to achromatic doublets is the use of diffractive optical elements.
 Diffractive optical elements are able to generate arbitrary complex wave fronts from a sample of optical material which is essentially flat.
 Diffractive optical elements have negative dispersion characteristics, complementary to the positive Abbe numbers of optical glasses and plastics.
 Specifically, in the visible part of the spectrum diffractives have a negative Abbe number of −3.5.
 Diffractive optical elements can be fabricated using diamond turning techniques.